Is Jesus Called YHWH in Romans 10:13?

 Paul thinks that the title kyrios [Lord] now belongs to Jesus on the basis of the resurrection (Rom.
 1:3-4; Phil.
 2:9-11), and resurrection is frequently associated with the title.
 Therefore, the resurrection emphasis in this passage also makes it likely Paul applies this YHWH text [Joel 2:32] to Jesus.9

-Capes correctly points out that Paul has applied the title “Lord” (kyrios) to the resurrected Jesus in places like Rom.
+Capes correctly points out that Paul has applied the title “Lord” (kyrios) to Jesus in places like Rom.
 10:9.
 However, the “Lord” in Joel 2:32 LXX – which Paul cites in Rom.
 10:13 – has an added layer of meaning in that it is a substitution for the proper name YHWH that appears in the original Hebrew.

 Capes appears to presume that the title “Lord” as applied to Jesus also represents the proper name YHWH.
 But common sense tells us that even if two individuals share the same title they still do not share the same identity.
 This becomes apparent when we examine the background of a key citation found just a few chapters earlier in Rom.
 8:34: